scummvm/scummvm/backends/platform/atari/readme.txt

-- when SuperVidel FW version >= 9 is detected, the async FIFO buffer is used instead of the slower sync blitting (where one has to wait for every rectangle blit to finish).
-This applies only for chunky buffer -> screen surfaces copy (as the generic surface copy can't rely on this behavior) but despite this limitation it sometimes leads to nearly zero-cost rendering and makes a *huge* difference for 640x480 fullscreen updates.
+- when SuperVidel FW version >= 9 is detected, the async FIFO buffer is used instead of the slower sync blitting (where one has to wait for every rectangle blit to finish), this sometimes leads to nearly zero-cost rendering and makes a *huge* difference for 640x480 fullscreen updates.